Lielshuker/TvNet/README.md

 # TvNet
-Web application for collaborative movie watching with chat and video.
+Web application for collaborative movie watching with chat and video. <br />
 This project is based on MVC architecture with a Backend written in Python and a Frontend written in React. the React code can be found at the following link: https://github.com/Lielshuker/Tv-Net-client.git